 selecting the build (hg17, hg18, or hg19) corresponding to the base pair coordinates in your input data.

 By default, missing genotypes in the target VCF/BCF are automatically imputed during the phasing process; the phased haplotypes that Eagle outputs contain best-guess imputed (haploid) genotypes.
-Missing imputation can be turned off using the --noImpMissing option, in which case these genotypes will be left as ./. in the output VCF/BCF.
+Missing imputation can be turned off using the --noImpMissing option, in which case these genotypes will be left as ./. (or . for haploid chrX genotypes) in the output VCF/BCF.

-The --maxMissingPerSnp, --maxMissingPerIndiv, --remove, and --exclude flags are not supported when phasing using a reference; however, analysis may still be restricted to a sub-chromosomal region by using the --bpStart and --bpEnd options.
+When phasing using a reference, the --vcfExclude flag can be used to specify a list of variants (in VCF/BCF format) to exclude.
+The --maxMissingPerSnp, --maxMissingPerIndiv, and --remove flags are not supported when phasing using a reference; however, analysis may still be restricted to a sub-chromosomal region by using the --bpStart and --bpEnd options.
 Additionally, a flanking region can be specified using the --bpFlanking option; this region will be used during phasing but discarded in the output.
 (For example, setting --bpStart=50e6, --bpEnd=100e6, and --bpFlanking=1e6 analyzes positions between 49Mb and 101Mb and then outputs positions between 50Mb and 100Mb.)

 As above, the main parameter that adjusts speed and accuracy of the Eagle2 algorithm is --Kpbwt; see above for details.

 When phasing with a reference panel, Eagle outputs phased haplotypes in VCF/BCF format (compressed or uncompressed); the output format can be specified using the --vcfOutFormat flag.
 Output file paths are obtained by appending .vcf, .vcf.gz, or .bcf to the path prefix specified with the --outPrefix option.